Missing Energy plus Jet in the SMEFT: Summary

 \section{Summary}

 We work out constraints on new physics in the SMEFT by recasting an ATLAS search \cite{ATLAS:2021kxv} for large missing transverse energy and an energetic jet at the LHC.
 The limits are presented in Tables \ref{tab:fcnc_bounds}, \ref{tab:dipole_bounds}, and given in terms of effective WCs of semileptonic four-fermion operators, gluon and electroweak dipole operators and $Z$-penguins.
+Having all types of operators simultaneously present such as in a global fit would result in ellipsoids, with hierarchical semi-axes, as in the 2D -examples in Fig.~\ref{fig:2D}, for any quark FCNC.
+Fitting different quark FCNCs simultaneously requires a model of flavor, for example MFV as in \cite{Grunwald:2023nli}.
+The effective coefficients \eqref{eqn:gluon_Eff}, \eqref{eqn:EW_dip}, \eqref{eqn:WC_eff}, and \eqref{eqn:WC_eff_penguin} include flat directions that cannot be resolved using dineutrino plus jet data alone.
+We hope to come back in the future to combine this in a more global analysis.

 Performing an explicit analytical computation of partonic cross sections we show that all operators except the $Z$-penguins are energy-enhanced, see Sec.~\ref{sec:shapes}.
 The gluon dipole operators have the highest sensitivity to NP and probe energy scales up to $14$ TeV (the $uu$-coupling).
 We also obtain significantly improved limits on $C_{uG,cc}$ and $C_{dG,bb}$ over previous collider ones.
 To disentangle the hypercharge from the $SU(2)_L$ contributions to the $Z$-dipole coefficients (\ref{eqn:EW_dip}}) study of $p p \rightarrow \nu \bar \nu + \gamma$ \cite{ATLAS:2020uiq} is encouraged, which directly probes the orthogonal, radiative dipole operator.
 This would also benefit synergies between high-$P_T$ and low energy observables, as there is large mixing among all dipole operators.